-- be disclosed in response to requests for which the student has given permission or as otherwise legally required. - c.
+- c.
+Disciplinary Probation A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy. - d.
 Suspension Suspension is removal from membership in, or employment by, the University for a specified period of time.
-Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required. - d.
+Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required. - e.
 Suspension with Conditions Suspension with Conditions is removal from membership in, or employment by, the University for at least the period of time specified by the suspension, with the suspension to continue until certain conditions, stipulated by the appropriate body applying this sanction, have been fulfilled.
 These conditions may include, but are not limited to, restitution of damages, formal apology, or counseling.
-Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required. - e.
+Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required. - f.
 Withholding of Degree In cases involving seniors or graduate students, the University may withhold a student's degree for a specified period of time.
 This penalty is imposed instead of suspension at the end of senior year where all other degree requirements have been met.
-Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required. - f.
+Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required. - g.
 Expulsion/Discharge Expulsion/Discharge is permanent removal from membership in, or employment by, the University.
 Relevant information remains on a student's permanent record at the University and may be disclosed in response to requests for which the student has given permission or as otherwise legally required.

-3) Protective Measures & Accommodations
+3) Supportive Measures